DigitalRuby/SimpleCache/README.md

 }
 ```

+**IMPORTANT**
+Do not recursively call cache methods.
+A cache call should not make other caching calls inside of the factory method.

 Your cache key will be modified by the type parameter, `<T>`.
 This means you can have duplicate `key` parameters for different types.

 Cache keys are also prefixed by the entry assembly name by default.
 This can be changed in the configuration.